-More to this, IOSH has a mentoring platform that helps members to become well valued and rounded occupational health and safety professionals for themselves over time.
+More to this, IOSH has a mentoring platform that helps members to become well-valued and rounded occupational health and safety professionals for themselves over time.

-The mentoring platform is made up of mentors that offer great opportunity from their wealth of experience to other members.
+The mentoring platform is made up of mentors that offer great opportunities from their wealth of experience to other members.
 And they’ve distinguished themselves for a long period in the health and safety profession.

 IOSH has a career hub that offers great resources and tools to help you get ahead in your job hunt.
 And also to acquire new knowledge for your business skills.

 Career Hub will assist you in finding the great information and knowledge that will support your CV and cover letter building.

 In the career hub, you can get all types of aptitude tests for your practice and to further equip you.